4x1md/avr_frs_shield/README.md

 AVR Fuse Rescue Shield based on [Arduino-based AVR High Voltage Programmer](http://mightyohm.com/blog/2008/09/arduino-based-avr-high-voltage-programmer/) by Jeff Keyzer W6OHM aka [@mightyohm](https://twitter.com/mightyohm).

 ## Overview
-While working on a new prototype for my [GPS module for Yaesu VX-8DR/DE transceivers](https://github.com/4z7dtf/vx8_gps), I made some newbie errors burning incorrect fuses into the ATmega328P microcontroller and bricked them.
+While working on a new prototype for my [GPS module for Yaesu VX-8DR/DE transceivers](https://github.com/4z7dtf/vx8_gps), I made some newbie errors burning incorrect fuses into ATmega328P microcontrollers and bricked them.
 After some research I found [MightyOhm's High Voltage Programmer](http://mightyohm.com/blog/2008/09/arduino-based-avr-high-voltage-programmer/) which could bring them back to life.
 His programmer was designed as Arduino shield thus I could use the Arduino Uno board I already had.
 In my project I used MightOhm's schematics with minor changes and his Arduino code as is.

-I needed the device for recovering ATmega328P chips.
-It is compatible with other ATmega's, but you have to check the compatibility before you try.
+I made this device for recovering ATmega328P chips.
+It may be compatible with other ATmega's, but you have to check the compatibility before you try.
 This shield uses high voltage which may damage your microcontroller.

 ## Schematics
 The schematics are almost the same as the original MightyOhm's.
 Two minor changes are: